 Patients and families do not pay directly for care from Weinstein Hospice.
 Medicare/Medicaid and most private insurance plans have a hospice benefit.
-In addition, Weinstein Hospice is supported by generous gifts from our community.
-No one will be turned away due to an inability to pay.
+Please contact us for further questions.

 - We serve the greater community by (caring for the sick) bikkur cholim, (bringing comfort to the bereaved) nichum avelim, and (celebrating life) l’chaim